Optimization-based Proof of Useful Work: Framework, Modeling, and Security Analysis: Security Overhead Bound

 Theorem \ref{thm:eta>1/2} shows that, to attain the desired security conditions in Theorem \ref{thm:security-conditions}, the security overhead ratio $\eta$ must be greater than 1/2.
 Failure to meet this requirement would enable a selfish miner to reap greater profits by stealing solutions from others, which would prompt more miners to behave dishonestly, resulting in a breakdown of PoUW.
 The equivalent condition, $p_{0}>q_{0}$, implies that the ratio of computational power allocated for solving optimization problems should be limited.
 Recall that, $p_{0}$ is determined by the computational power of the network and the inherent hardness of the optimization problem, while $q_{0}$ is determined by both the computational power of the network and the hardness of PoW.
 Theorem \ref{thm:eta>1/2} reveals that, when solving the optimization and PoW are of comparable difficulty, the ratio of computational power allocated for optimization cannot exceed that allotted for PoW.
 One can always meet the constraint by increasing the difficulty level of PoW, in order to reduce the value of $q_{0}$.
 However, this would also lengthen the interval of block generation, as it becomes harder to mine a valid block.
 This means, there is an inherent trade-off between block interval and useful work efficiency.

-Theorem \ref{thm:eta>1/2} also proves that an optimization-based PoUW cannot work without an anti-solution-plagiarism mechanism, because in such case $\eta=0$.
+Theorem \ref{thm:eta>1/2} also proves that an optimization-based PoUW cannot work without an anti-plagiarism mechanism, because in such case $\eta=0$.
 Hence, to tackle the solution plagiarism issue, we conjecture that any consensus mechanism based on optimization-solving should be equipped with countermeasures.
-Note that, in the framework, without a direct anti-solution-plagiarism mechanism, PoW serves as the necessary safeguard, protecting original solutions and preserving the security of the blockchain.
-Theorem \ref{thm:eta>1/2} further suggests that, when optimization and PoW are of comparable hardness, at least more than 50\% of the computational power is required as the security overhead to protect optimization solutions.
+Note that, in the framework, without a direct anti-plagiarism mechanism, PoW serves as the necessary safeguard, protecting original solutions and preserving the security of the blockchain.
+Theorem \ref{thm:eta>1/2} further suggests that, when optimization and PoW are of comparable hardness, more than 50\% of the computational power is required as the security overhead to protect optimization solutions.
+Of course, embedding the anti-plagiarism countermeasure into the solution may be more efficient, but it may come at the expense of constraining problem types or solution methods.